openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 Acquiring frames from a Quicktime movie or other digital video file stored on disk is an almost identical procedure.
 See the OF *videoPlayerExample* implementation or `ofVideoGrabber` [documentation](http://openframeworks.cc/documentation/video/ofVideoGrabber.html) for details.

 A common pattern among developers of interactive computer vision systems is to enable easy switching between a pre-stored "sample" video of your scene, and video from a live camera grabber.
 That way, you can test and refine your processing algorithms in the comfort of your hotel room, and then switch to "real" camera input when you're back at the installation site.
-A hacky if effective example of this pattern can be found in the openFrameworks *opencvExample*, in the addons example directory, where the switch is built using a `#define` [preprocessor directive](http://www.cplusplus.com/doc/tutorial/preprocessor/):
+A hacky if effective example of this pattern can be found in the openFrameworks *opencvExample*, in the addons example directory, where the "switch" is built using a `#define` [preprocessor directive](http://www.cplusplus.com/doc/tutorial/preprocessor/):

 ```cpp
     //...